Methodology for the StartOut Pride Economic Impact Index

 The SPEII builds this set of “high-growth” companies and founders based on meeting one of the following criteria:

-- it has received any amount of Venture Capital funding, or
+- received any amount of Venture Capital funding, or

-- it has received at least $1M in risk capital funding, or
+- received at least $1M in Angel funding, or

-- it has generated at least one patent and has created jobs beyond the founding team.
+- generated at least one patent and has created jobs beyond the founding team, or

 Entrepreneur Identification and Attribution